cedmandocdoc/agos/README.md

 Creates a Stream that emits all latest values received from the given streams.

 - Arguments:
-  - `streams` type array of stream where latest data will be coming from.
+  - `streams`: array of stream where latest data will be coming from.
 - Return: Stream

 ---